Research Advancement in Health Sciences Librarianship Awards

 - any further supporting documentation which may assist the jury in the evaluation of the nomination and the selection of the recipient.

-- Up to three letters of support may be included with the nomination.
+- Up to two (2) additional letters of support of this nomination. (optional)

 The recipient will be notified in March before the annual meeting at which the presentation will be made.
 The recipient receives a certificate at the association’s annual meeting.
 The recipient assumes all costs of attending the meeting and the ceremony at which the presentation is made.
 If there are no appropriate candidates, the association may elect not to make the award in a given year.